gleannyc/documentation/docs/docs/visualizing-data/Breakout.md

 Breaking out into multiple charts allows you to create a trellis chart, a series of separate sub-charts for each category in the attribute.
 This type of breakout is known as faceting, a trellis plot, or small multiples.

-A trellis chart makes it easy to compare different slices of your data.
-This can be particularly effective when combined with a color breakout or multiple metrics.
+A trellis chart makes it easy to compare different slices of your data side-by-side, which can be easier to interpret than a chart like a stacked bar chart.

+Trellis charts can be particularly effective when combined with a color breakout or multiple metrics.

 ![breaking out a chart into a trellis](../../assets/breakout-trellis.gif){: style="max-width:75%"}